-Hornsby Kur-ing-ai Health Service
+Hornsby Kur-ing-gai Health Service

 Hornsby Hospital was opened in 1922 as a cottage hospital.
 Today, the catchment area for the hospital contains approximately 205,000 persons about 55,000 of whom are children and about 20,000 over the age of 65.
-In August 1988 the Hornsby Ku-Ring-Gai Hospital became a Primary Teaching Centre (general) as part of the Northern Sydney Area Health Service.
+In August 1988 the Hornsby Ku-Ring-Gai Hospital became a Primary Teaching Centre (general) as part of the Northern Sydney Local Health District.
 This move has united Royal North Shore, Manly, Mona Vale, Ryde and Hornsby Hospitals as part of Sydney Medical School - Northern.

 Located in Sydney's upper North Shore, Hornsby Hospital is an acute care hospital with 300 beds: 200 general, 25 maternity, 24 mental health, 26 rehabilitation and aged care and 25 paediatric.
 It is the major centre for the Hornsby and Ku-Ring-Gai Health Service.